thaopham29/thaopham29/README.md

 There are two main repositories:

--  Acturial Science
+-  Actuarial Science
--  Data Analytic
+-  Data Analytics

 I'm currently taking DAV exams as well as sharpenning my Data Analysis skills with courses on Datacamp.